When The Fire Bureaucracy Takes Away a Man's Home

 Tried to Pay While some claim that Joseph is delinquent on his regular property taxes, here's the full story.
 When he tried to just pay his property taxes, the San Diego County Tax Collector's office told him he couldn't.
 He had to arrange to pay the entire amount, including the $25,550 lien.
 The tax collector's office told us the same thing during our investigations.

 Justice Unserved Joseph did take this matter to court but the court ruled against him.
 We strongly believe the ruling was unjust because his attorney failed to represent him properly and was ill suited for the job.
 Unfortunately, there is no transcript of the court hearing because the judge dismissed the court reporter.
-A more telling reflection of the problem Joseph faced is the fact that over the past decade Fire Prevention Services (FPS) has been sued 39 times concerning its forced weed abatement actions in San Diego County alone.
+A more telling reflection of the problem Joseph faced is the fact that over the past decade Fire Prevention Services, Inc. (FPSI) has been sued 39 times concerning its forced weed abatement actions in San Diego County alone.

-Fabricated Documents According to reports, FPS claims that 845 cubic yards of material were "remediated" on less than a half-acre.
+Fabricated Documents According to reports, FPSI claims that 845 cubic yards of material were "remediated" on less than a half-acre.
 That's 169 average dump truck loads or a mountain of material about 20 feet across and nearly 70 feet tall - all from less than a half-acre?

 Not an isolated event